-In August 2017, the Company's Board of Directors approved a share repurchase program pursuant to which the Company may purchase up to \$7.0 million of shares of its common stock over the twelve month period following the establishment of the program.
-The repurchases under the new share repurchase program are made from time to time in the open market or in privately negotiated transactions and are funded from the Company's working capital.
+In August 2017, the Company's Board of Directors (the Board) approved a share repurchase program pursuant to which the Company may purchase up to \$7.0 million of shares of its common stock over the twelve month period following the establishment of the program.
+The repurchases under the share repurchase program are made from time to time in the open market or in privately negotiated transactions and are funded from the Company's working capital.
 Repurchases will be made in compliance with Rule 10b-18 of the Securities Exchange Act of 1934, as amended, subject to market conditions, available liquidity, cash flow, applicable legal requirements and other factors.
-All shares of common stock repurchased under the Company's new share repurchase program will be returned to the status of authorized but unissued shares of common stock.
+All shares of common stock repurchased under the Company's share repurchase program will be returned to the status of authorized but unissued shares of common stock.
+On August 7, 2018, the Board approved an extension to the existing share repurchase program for an additional twelve month period ending August 14, 2019.

-During the three months ended March 31, 2018, the Company repurchased 86,168 shares of common stock under the repurchase program.
-These shares were repurchased at an average price per share of \$9.06 per share, for a total cost of \$779,913.
-As of March 31, 2018, the Company has repurchased a total of \$2.0 million in common stock.
+During the three and six months ended June 30, 2018, the Company repurchased 64,360 and 150,528 shares of common stock, respectively, under the share repurchase program.
+These shares were repurchased at an average price per share of \$8.79 per share, for a total cost of \$1.3 million.
+As of June 30, 2018, the Company has repurchased a total of \$2.6 million in common stock under the share repurchase program.